malisalo/malisalo.github.io/projects/two-dice-pig-game.md

 <img src="../img/two-dice-pig-game/two-pig-game-console.jpg" width= "400">

 ## So many errors!!!
 While creating this program, I have encountered many issues with the “if” statements and “while”  statements.
 When I was taking ICS 111, I was a beginner at coding, so thinking of the different situations was challenging for me.
 One of the biggest issues that I had with this assignment was trying to get the game to continue running until there was a winner.
-Commenting on all of the situations that can occur for the game that has helped me complete this project.
-This assignment has allowed me to critically evaluate which conditions are needed in order to make this program work.
+Commenting on all of the situations that can occur in the game that has helped me complete this project.
+This assignment has allowed me to critically evaluate which "if" and "while" statements are needed in order to make this program work.